Musicals101.com

 After studying classical composition in London and Leipzig, Sullivan wrote a series of cantatas and hymn tunes ("Onward Christian Soldiers") that made him the most celebrated composer in Britain.
 His first attempt to collaborate with lyricist/librettist William S. Gilbert resulted in the flop Thespis (1871).
 However, when fledgling producer Richard D'Oyly Carte brought them back together for Trial by Jury (1875), the partnership blossomed.

 Gilbert and Sullivan turned out a dozen musicals (which the team called "light operas"), including the international hits H.M.S.
 Pinafore (1878), The Pirates of Penzance (1880), Iolanthe (1882), The Mikado (1885), Yeoman of the Guard (1888) and The Gondoliers (1889).
 Sullivan's lilting melodies have a timeless appeal.
 His operettas forever changed the artistic standards for musical theater in Britain and the USA.
 Sullivan's classical works include the rarely heard grand opera Ivanhoe (1891) and the popular hymn "Onward Christian Soldiers."
 Sullivan was knighted by Queen Victoria (a great fan of his musicals) in 1883.
-His self-indulgent lifestyle contributed to a series of painful illnesses that plagued his adult years and led to his death at age 58.
-You can learn far more about Gilbert and Sullivan in our special sub-site G&S101.
+His self-indulgent lifestyle contributed to the kidney disease which plagued his adult years and led to his untimely death at age 58.
+You can learn far more about Gilbert and Sullivan in our special sub-site Gilbert & Sullivan 101.